 The Scope of the Infection Problem

 Infections are a big problem.
 The CDC tells us that 1.7 million patients nationwide will get an infection during a hospital stay and 99,000 of those people will die.
 That is nearly 300 people a day.
 This is more than car accidents and AIDS combined.
 Why is it not a bigger deal in the national media?
 Most of the victims are old.
 That is the reality.

 Treatment of infections cost our strained healthcare system over $30 billion a year.
 A big infection problem is staph infections.
 The CDC also reports that 85% of all invasive methicillin-resistant Staphylococcus aureus infections are in healthcare settings, such as hospitals and nursing homes.

 The Causation Challenge

-Some courts have gone as far as to say that a hospital-acquired infection is an “accepted risk” of hospitalization.
+Some courts have said that a hospital-acquired infection is an “accepted risk” of hospitalization.
 But this is crazy.
 Hospitals have consistently different rates of staph infection.
-So we know that precautions and following the standard of care matter when it comes to stopping staph infections.
+So we know that precautions and following the standard of care matter for stopping staph infections.
 In Pennsylvania, which is the origin of this post, through CDC-supported efforts in Pennsylvania, some hospitals have successfully reduced infections by 70% by implementing CDC prevention recommendations.